Jephtha-T/DMS_CW2024/README.md

 - LevelView made final
 - getClass().getResource(backgroundImageName).toExternalForm() in this.background replaced with Objects.requireNonNull((getClass().getResource(backgroundImageName)).toExternalForm()) to prevent null pointer exception
 - friendly & enemy units, user & enemy projectiles changed to be an array list
-- InitializeScene, removed initializeBackground(); , initializeFriendlyUnits(); instead moved to LevelParent Method
+- InitializeScene, removed initializeBackground(); , initializeFriendlyUnits(); instead moved to LevelParent Method, now shows help image if needed and handles startgame() call instead of level manager
 - InitializeBackground method removed handleKeyPressed, handleKeyReleased instead moved as new methods each
 - SetChanged, removed as observer interface is available and can be notified directly
 - fireProjectile method added if(projectile != null) clause similar to spawnEnemyProjectile method